drubin/garden/docs/reference/commands.md

 Examples:

-    garden new # scaffolds a new Garden project in the current directory (project name defaults to directory name) garden new my-project # scaffolds a new Garden project named my-project in the current directory garden new my-project --module-dirs&#x3D;. # scaffolds a new Garden project and looks for modules in the current directory
+    garden new project # scaffolds a new Garden project in the current directory (project name defaults to directory name)
-    garden new my-existing-project --module-dirs&#x3D;services # scaffolds a new Garden project and looks for modules in the services directory
+    garden new project my-project # scaffolds a new Garden project named my-project in the current directory garden new project my-existing-project --module-dirs&#x3D;services # scaffolds a new Garden project and looks for modules in the services directory

 ##### Usage

-    garden new [projectName] [options]
+    garden new project [projectName] [options]

 ##### Arguments